moonycoin/moony/docs/use-cases/ecosystem.md

   Moony can integrate seamlessly into the growing ecosystem of on‑chain financial protocols in the Solana ecosystem.
 Holders can use Moony in liquidity pools, decentralized exchanges, or lending protocols, expanding its utility as an interoperable, permissionless asset in DeFi.

 ::: tip
-Click here to learn more about how Moony can be used in (DeFi).
+Learn more about how Moony can be used in (DeFi).
 :::

 These examples demonstrate Moony’s flexibility without relying on any single application or feature set.
 Its future utility will emerge from open participation and the creativity of independent contributors.
 The Moony ecosystem is built to grow organically through composability, openness, and collective participation.
 Each new integration strengthens the network, reinforcing Moony’s identity as a decentralized public good designed to endure and thrive without centralized governance.